hyperspy/hyperspy/doc/user_guide/metadata_structure.rst

 quantity
     type: Str

-    The name of the quantity of the "intensity axis" with the units in round brackets if required.
+    The name of the quantity of the "intensity axis" with the units in round brackets if required, for example Temperature (K).

 Noise_properties
 ----------------